Why doesn't my epoxy harden?

 3. You used too much pigment

 Pigment for epoxy casting resin such as paste, powder and dye can give a beautiful look to your project.
-But if you use too much pigment your epoxy can sometimes not harden properly or remain soft.
+But if you use too much pigment your epoxy can sometimes not harden properly or stay soft.
 The packaging of the pigment, powder or dye states how much you can use.

 Always use real pigments for epoxy , because they are specially made for this.
 Pigment paste, for example, contains a small amount of epoxy.
 So you can't just use any paint.